Phyllanthus saxosus

 F.Muell.Dioecious shrub to 2 m high; branchlets glabrous but commonly pustulate.
 Leaves obovate, obtriangular, or deltoid, 5.7–24 mm long, 4.5–16.5 mm wide, rounded to emarginate, mucronate, glabrous but prominently pustulate and glittery, paler below; stipules c. ovate, to 3.5 mm long, red-brown or black; petioles to 2 mm long.
 Male flowers 2–10 per axil; pedicels 1–4 mm long; sepals 0.9–2 mm long, yellow; disc 0.6–1.3 mm wide; stamen filaments free or connate to half their length, 0.2–0.7 mm long.
 Female flowers solitary; pedicels at anthesis 2–5 mm long, in fruit 2.5–8.5 mm long; sepals 0.6–2.8 mm long, green, often lobed; disc 0.9–1.6 mm wide; styles undivided, 1.2–2.4 mm long; ovary 0.6–1.3 mm long; Capsule transversely ellipsoid, apically depressed, 2.6–3 mm long, 4.2–4.7 mm wide.
 Seeds pallid-brown or red-brown, 2.1–2.3 mm long, striate.
 Flowers Mar.–Dec.

 This species is very similar to P. gunnii, and may be included within this species after further research.
-It can, however, be distinguished from the latter by its distinctive pustulate appearance.
+Further to the characters given in the key, this species can be distinguished from the P. gunnii by its distinctive pustulate appearance.
+However, many specimens at MEL cannot be readily assigned to either species.
+This pustulate or blistering character is either not always eveident on dired specimens or is also inconsistent.

 Hunter, J.T.; Bruhl, J.J.
 (1999).
 Phyllanthus.
 In: Walsh, N.G.; Entwisle, T.J., Flora of Victoria Vol. 4, Cornaceae to Asteraceae, pp. 74–78.
 Inkata Press, Melbourne.